top of page

 What to Expect in Your First Therapy Session at Behavioural Edge Psychology

 Taking the first step toward seeing a psychologist is a significant act of courage.
 It is entirely normal to feel a mix of hope, nervousness, and uncertainty about what that first session at Behavioural Edge Psychology will actually involve.
 I believe that feeling safe and informed is the first step toward effective change.
-This guide demystifies the initial appointment, so you can walk into our Caulfield South, Brighton East, or Telehealth rooms feeling ready and supported.
+This guide demystifies the initial appointment, so you can walk into our Caulfield South, St Kilda, or Telehealth rooms feeling ready and supported.
+1. Be

 Sarah Fischer